 Okada’s flower arrangements expressed his great love of nature in its simplicity and naturalness.
 His style of arranging, preserved in a series of color photographs, formed the basis of the School and serves as the model for Korinka-the advanced level and essence of Sangetsu.

 The name Sangetsu means “mountain moon.”
 The name was taken from the beautiful teahouse, Sangetsu-an, which was constructed in the gardens Okada created surrounding the Hakone Art Museum in Gora, Japan.
 Okada felt that natural and man-made beauty should combine and complement one another in all parts of life.
 It is with the desire of sharing this ideal that the Sangetsu School was founded.

-Okada’s daughter, Itsuki Okada, has served as Iemoto or Headmaster of the Sangetsu School until her recent passing in 2013.
-In Japan, artists often adopt a special name which expresses position or creative identity.
+Okada’s daughter, Itsuki Okada, has served as Iemoto or Headmaster of the Sangetsu School until her passing in 2013.
+In Japan, artists often adopt a special name that expresses their position or creative identity.
 Our Iemoto used the name of Sangetsusai Meiseki.
 No replacement as of yet has been named as her successor.

 We invite you to participate in this healing art form that is guided by its love of nature and humanity.

-Sangetsu training begins with the completion of a 100 lesson basic course of beginning, intermediate and advanced study.
-From there, a Sangetsu student can continue study to attain Instructor level, further on for Assistant Professor, and then as Professor level.
-Readiness for each additional level is determined by the person’s commitment to further training, discussion with the current Sangetsu North America Director and others at the Professor level.
+Sangetsu training begins with the completion of a 100-lesson basic course of beginning, intermediate and advanced study.
+From there, a Sangetsu student can continue studying to attain Instructor level, further on for Senior Instructor, and then as Master Instructor.
+Readiness for each additional level is determined by the person’s commitment to further training, discussion with the current Sangetsu North America Director and others at the Instructor level.